 Ted Hughes Award for New Work in Poetry

 Awarded annually to a living UK poet, working in any form, who is judged to have made the most exciting contribution to the art form between 1 January and 31 December.
 Prize: £5,000.
 Poets are put forward for the award by Poetry Society and Poetry Book Society members.
-Recommendations for the 2013 award are now closed.
-The shortlist will be announced over the coming months, and the winner in April 2014.
+The 2013 winner has been announed.

 Anne Born Prize